 whichever is the lower, within a distance not exceeding 15 m.

-(2) Any braking system on a towed implement which is capable of being connected to the towing vehicle must be connected to that vehicle while it and the towed implement are in motion on a road.
+(2) Any braking system on a towed vehicle which is capable of being connected to the towing vehicle must be connected to that vehicle while it and the towed vehicle are in motion on a road.

 [Regulation 12 amended in Gazette 24 Feb 2006 p.
-888.]
+888; 7 Dec 2010 p.
+6097.]

 13. Safety of components and attachments

-(1) Every component of a towed implement being towed on a road must be maintained in such a condition as to be unlikely to render the use of that towed implement unsafe.
+(1) Every component of a towed vehicle being towed on a road must be maintained in such a condition as to be unlikely to render the use of that towed vehicle unsafe.

 (2) Any folded arm, mechanism or structure which —

-(a) forms part of a towed implement; and
+(a) forms part of a towed vehicle; and

-(b) is capable of moving so as to increase any of the dimensions of the towed implement,
+(b) is capable of moving so as to increase any of the dimensions of the towed vehicle,

 must be prevented from moving in that manner by chains, pins or some other mechanical locking system.

-(3) Any component or hopper, bin or other attachment of, or to, a towed implement which is capable of becoming loose or detached from that towed implement must be secured to prevent it from becoming loose or detached.
+(3) Any component or hopper, bin or other attachment of, or to, a towed vehicle which is capable of becoming loose or detached from that towed vehicle must be secured to prevent it from becoming loose or detached.

+[Regulation 13 amended in Gazette 7 Dec 2010 p.
+6097.]

 14. Safety chains

-(1) Each agricultural implement being towed on a road must be connected to the towing vehicle or, in the case of an agricultural combination consisting of more than one towed implement, to the implement in front of it, not only by a coupling but also by —
+(1) Each agricultural implement being towed on a road must be connected to the towing vehicle or, in the case of an agricultural combination consisting of more than one towed vehicle, to the vehicle in front of it, not only by a coupling but also by —

 (a) safety chains that conform with and are fitted in accordance with subregulations (3) and (4); or